shaydewael/bolt-python/README.md

 ## First Bolt App (app.py)

-Create an app by calling a constructor, which is a top-level export.
+Create an app by calling the constructor, which is a top-level export.

 ```python
 import logging